-The maximum number of devices that may be produced for field trials should not exceed 5,000 per device application without prior approval from APHIS.
+The maximum number of devices that may be produced for field trials is 5000 per device application.

 All devices to be used in the trials must be produced before the trials start and manufacturers must submit the identification numbers to APHIS in an Excel spreadsheet.
 In the case of non-840 tags or in the case of companies that are not currently approved device manufacturers the company must use numbers assigned by APHIS to avoid duplicating existing official ID numbers.